scrapy-plugins/scrapy-splash/README.rst

   endpoint and want to support POST requests you have to handle ``http_method`` and ``body`` arguments in your Lua script manually.

+* ``meta['splash']['cache_args']`` is a list of argument names to cache on Splash side.
+These arguments are sent to Splash only once, then cached values are used; it allows to save network traffic and decreases request queue disk memory usage.
+Use ``cache_args`` only for large arguments which don't change with each request; ``lua_source`` is a good candidate (if you don't use string formatting to build it).
+Splash 2.1+ is required for this feature to work.

 * ``meta['splash']['endpoint']`` is the Splash endpoint to use.
   In case of SplashRequest
   `render.html <http://splash.readthedocs.org/en/latest/api.html#render-html>`_